a11yproject/a11yproject.com/src/posts/2021-08-14-reviewing-a-design-for-accesibility.md

     - Is the page title unique?
     - Does it concisely describe the page content?
 - **Headings**
-    - Are headings used liberally?
+    - Are headings used to divide content up in a logical way?
     - Are the levels shown, without skipping any?
 - **Text alternatives**
     - Do all images (including icons) have a text alternative?